bobomatic/scraper/README.md

 # scraper
-Code that scrapes a news website and puts the stories into a dictionary for display
+Python code that scrapes a news website and puts the stories into a dictionary for display

 ## Table of contents
 * [General info](#general-info)